SAP BW/4HANA – revolution or evolution?

 To sum up …

-SAP BW/4HANA brings fundamental changes in architecture (better LSA++ approach), modeling tools (Eclipse technology) and also provides a good opportunity to move into the newest end-user interfaces for your Business Warehouse: such as SAP Business Objects tools like Analysis for Office, SAP Lumira, Web Intelligence and SAP Analytics Cloud.
+SAP BW/4HANA brings fundamental changes in architecture (better LSA++ approach), modelling tools (Eclipse technology) and also provides a good opportunity to move into the newest end-user interfaces for your Business Warehouse: such as SAP Business Objects tools like Analysis for Office, SAP Lumira, Web Intelligence and SAP Analytics Cloud.
 SAP has put a lot of effort into combining SAP HANA and SAP BW areas into one product, and today SAP BW/4HANA is the technology recommended by SAP for an EDW (Enterprise Data Warehouse) platform.

 SAP BW/4HANA is not just a new version of SAP BW.
 SAP BW/4HANA is only available on the SAP HANA platform, and is not part of SAP NetWeaver—it has been completely rewritten and optimized for SAP HANA according to all best practices from the classic SAP BW solution.
 Some of the previous features or BI scenarios have been drastically cut off/replaced, so there certainly marks of a revolution.
 The direction from SAP is clear, demonstrated by their plans to end NetWeaver maintenance.

 There are different paths for starting your journey with BW/4HANA.
-If you want to build a BW solution from the scratch, a Greenfield SAP BW/4HANA implementation offers a nice clean-cut opportunity, but to do it well, it will take great consideration, knowledge and experience.
+If you want to build a BW solution from scratch, a Greenfield SAP BW/4HANA implementation offers a nice clean-cut opportunity, but to do it well, it will take great consideration, knowledge and experience.
 In the case where you plan to migrate from your classical SAP BW solution (BW on/not on SAP HANA), you need to take into account the complexities of a “conversion project”, understanding and reviewing the different migrations paths possible.
 In either case, you will require highly-skilled experts, with previous experience on SAP BW/4HANA projects – Eursap has a strong network of SAP BW/4HANA experts, and is ready to help with your SAP BW/4HANA resource needs.

 Author: Przemyslaw Miga – SAP BW/BI/HANA Consultant